fvdm/nodejs-youtube/README.md

 * `timeout` (integer)

-Destroy the request after this number of *microseconds*.
+Destroy the request after this number of *milliseconds*.
 Default: 30000 (30 sec).

 ### Example: